 Who should purchase critical illness insurance?

-Some people feel that it is necessary to have this type of insurance, while others do not feel that it is worth the cost of critical illness insurance.
+Some people feel that it is necessary to have this type of insurance, while others do not feel that it is worth the cost of critical illness insurance, particularly when considering the long-term premiums and potential exclusions.

 This coverage could be especially helpful for people who are self-employed or who work in jobs that do not provide paid sick days.
 This is because if they became sick and couldn't work, they'd be completely out of luck financially because they won't have any coverage.

-Critical illness insurance is a good option for those who have preexisting health conditions or a family history of fatal diseases.
-This is due to the increased likelihood of illness or the difficulty in obtaining regular health insurance.
+Critical illness insurance is a good option for those with preexisting health conditions or a family history of fatal diseases.
+This is because of the increased likelihood of illness or the potential challenges in obtaining affordable regular health insurance, providing critical financial support during difficult times.
+It ensures policyholders are prepared for unexpected medical emergencies, offering peace of mind for both individuals and their families, who might otherwise face significant financial strain.

 There are plans available that cover a variety of critical illnesses, have varying payout levels, and provide optional perks such as the possibility to switch your plan to another type of insurance.

-Unlike disability insurance, critical illness coverage is intended to cover only emergency needs, while diability insurance covers are mostly permanent.
+Unlike disability insurance, critical illness insurance is intended to cover only emergency needs, while diability insurance covers are mostly permanent.

 Disability insurance is another option.
 Diability insurance is usually less expensive than critical illness insurance, but it provides a steady monthly payout instead of a lump sum payment.